jiko/cyborgmanifesto/index.md

 <p>The ideologically charged question of what counts as daily activity,
 as experience, can be approached by exploiting the cyborg image.
-Feminists have recently claimed that women are given to dailiness, that women more than men somehow sustain daily life, and so have a privileged epistemo-logical position potentially.
+Feminists have recently claimed that women are given to dailiness, that women more than men somehow sustain daily life, and so have a privileged epistemological position potentially.
 There is a compelling aspect to this claim, one that makes visible unvalued female activity and names it as the ground of life.</p>